nmondal/raml-java-parser/md/data-generator.md

 ## Usage

 Only supported form is `RAML 1.0`.
+For more overview about basal `RAML` data types - please see the [RAML 1.0 spec](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md#raml-data-types).

 ### Configuration